hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/set-operators.md

 ```

-## Single and Multi-Level Algebra
+## Inline and Nested Set Operators

 As shown in the previous examples the set operators can be placed all in the same level, or with
 strict precedence by the use of parenthesis.
 LiveSQL's set operators come in two flavors: inline and nested.

-Inline operators don't include any parameters when used.
+Inline set operators don't include any parameters when used.
 For example `.union()`.
 That means a `.select()` query comes right after it and inline precedence is used to assemble them.
 For example:

 ```java
 List<Row> rows = sql.select(sql.val(100))